 So far in 2015, the Raiders have kept QB Derek Carr relatively upright, as he has only been sacked eight times.
-Carr was not sacked in the team's opening game against Cincinnati, Week 3's win against Cleveland and Week 8's victory over the New York Jets.
-Through six games, Oakland has only given up 10 sacks on the year, good for fourth best in the league.
+Carr was not sacked in the team's opening game against Cincinnati nor in Week 3's win against Cleveland.
+Through six games, Oakland has only given up 10 sacks on the year, tied for fifth best in the league.
 Last season, the Silver and Black gave up only 28 sacks on the entire year, good for tied for sixth in the NFL.